isaacullah/DroneSurveyPlanner/README.md

 1. Enter data about your drone, camera, and mission details into the top section.
 2. The spreadhsheet calculates the resolution and ground-footprint of each photo as well as transect details and flight time and speed to complete the survey mission.
 3. Two additional sheets are provided with details about the DJI Mavic Pro drone and MapIR drone cameras.
-If you have data about a different drone or camera, please get in touch and I will add a sheet with the new info.
+If you have data about a different drone or camera, please get in touch and I will try to add a sheet with the new info.
+Or better yet, fork the repository, add your changes, and issue a pull request! :)

 ## Notes: